Tuesday, April 16, 2024

 opensuse

 OpenSUSE is a community-sponsored one of the stable Linux distros made by SUSE Linux and other companies – Novell.
-After using the same code base in collaboration and sync with SUSE Linux Enterprise – SLE, it stops releasing the regular version rather than focusing on stable and long life cycles.
-So basically, OpenSUSE code takes all the useful features from SUSE Linux Enterprise and gives vice versa.
+After using the same code base in collaboration and sync with SUSE Linux Enterprise – SLE, it stops releasing the regular version rather than focusing on a stable and long life cycle.
+So, OpenSUSE code takes all the good features from SUSE Linux Enterprise and vice versa.

-OpenSUSE has a total of three main goals – make OpenSUSE the easiest and widely used Linux Distro, make OpenSUSE the most usable desktop environment for newbie and experienced users based on openly sourced collaboration, make OpenSUSE simple, easy, and best choice for development and packaging processes to Linux developers and software vendors.
+• OpenSUSE has a total of three main goals – make OpenSUSE the easiest and most widely used Linux Distro; make OpenSUSE the most usable desktop environment for newbie and experienced users based on open-sourced collaboration; make OpenSUSE simple, easy, and the best choice for development and packaging processes to Linux developers and software vendors.

 Ubuntu - Best Desktop OS, Based on Linux

-Ubuntu is one of the most popular Linux distributions, and it is based on Debian.
-It has its own software repositories regularly synced with the Debian repository so that users can get stable and latest releases.
+Ubuntu is one of the most popular, stable, and best-fitted for newcomers to Debian-based Linux distro.
+It has its software repositories, which are regularly synced with the Debian repository so that all the applications get stable and the latest release.

 Main Features